andreizanik/cookies-next/README.md

 ```

 #### ctx
-Next.js context, null, undefined or {}
+Next.js context, null or {}

-If null, undefined or {} then at SSR will always return undefined
+If null or {} then at SSR will always return undefined

 #### name
 cookie's name